EMVrace/EMVerify-PAN-routing/README.md

 * [models-n-proofs](./models-n-proofs/) contains the auto-generated target models (`.spthy`) and their proofs (`.proof`).
 * [`results.html`](./results.html) shows the analysis results in HTML format.
 * [tools](./tools/) contains useful scripts:
 	* [`collect`](./tools/collect) is the Python script that summarizes the proofs in an human-readable HTML file.
 It also generates latex code of the summary table.
+It works with `make html`.
 	* [`decomment`](./tools/decomment) is the Python script that prints a comment-free copy of the input model.
+	* [`columns.txt`](./tools/columns.txt) is a file containing the columns to be printed in the `results.html` file, should the option `--columns=tools/columns.txt` be passed to `make html`.
+	* [`tex-add.txt`](./tools/tex-add.txt) is a file containing the tex notes to be added to the latex-coded table, should the option `--tex-add=tools/tex-add.txt` be passed to `make html`.

 ## Usage

 From the generic model, the Makefile generates *target models*.
 These are models that are composed of one generic model in addition to extra rules that produce the `Commit` facts, which are used for the (in)validation of the security properties.
 A target model is generated and then analyzed with Tamarin, all by using `make` with the appropriate variable instances.

-Further details on the variables and usage of them can be found in our submission file and in [https://github.com/EMVrace/EMVerify](https://github.com/EMVrace/EMVerify).
+Further details on the variables and usage of them can be found in paper and in [https://github.com/EMVrace/EMVerify](https://github.com/EMVrace/EMVerify).
 The following are two variables we have added to verify countermeasures:

 * `softfix`: if set to `Yes`, we restrict the analysis only to online-authorized transactions where DDA authentication was performed if the terminal ran the Visa kernel.
 This are the fixes to the PIN bypass on Visa, proposed in *The EMV Standard: Break, Fix, Verify*.
 * `hardfix`: if set to `Yes`, we restrict the analysis only to online-authorized transactions where DDA or CDA authentication was performed.
 Also, here we have modified the SDAD input to include the AID.
-These are the countermeasures that we have proposed in our submission.
+These are the countermeasures that we have proposed in our paper.

 ## Full-scale analysis